ovh/docs/pages/platform/kubernetes-k8s/exposed-apis/guide.en-sg.md

 **Last updated May 30<sup>th</sup>, 2022.**

-We list here some details on the APIs: the one we expose on OVHcloud and the configuration of Kubernetes APIs on OVHcloud Managed Kubernetes clusters.
+ou can find here some details on the APIs: the one we expose on OVHcloud and the configuration of Kubernetes APIs on OVHcloud Managed Kubernetes clusters.

 ## OVHcloud API

 We have added a [Kubernetes section](https://ca.api.ovh.com/console/#/cloud/project/{serviceName}/kube) to the [OVHcloud API](https://ca.api.ovh.com/console/).
-Using it allows you to add and remove nodes, update and reset your clusters or getting `kubectl` configuration.
+Using it allows you to add and remove nodes, update and reset your clusters or get `kubectl` configuration.

 > [!primary]
 > If you have never used the OVHcloud API, you can learn the basics in [First steps with the OVHcloud API](../../api/first-steps-with-ovh-api/).